TODAY'S TOPIC:

 denial?
 If a social worker passively accepts the role of teacher,

-is their a shift in professional identity?
+is there a shift in professional identity?

 How precise do we